code-differently/cli-basics-1/README.md

 Type `ls`

 ### Step 4
-The file 'passwd' contains the answer to the first question in this list.
+The file 'passwd' contains the answer to the next question.
 Try the file command on it.

 * What is the file type of 'passwd'